"Tet-a-tet" is a Haitian phrase meaning “working in partnership.”

 Kim Lamberty, President

 Kim has been developing and managing faith-based justice, peace, cross-cultural, and community service programs for over 25 years.
-She is currently director of university programs at Catholic Relief Services in Baltimore, where she also works to strengthen the overseas mission programs of Catholic institutions, especially programs in Haiti.
+She is currently director of justice, peace and integrity of creation at the Society of the Sacred Heart United States and Canada Province.
+Previously she was director of university programs at Catholic Relief Services in Baltimore, where she also works to strengthen the overseas mission programs of Catholic institutions, especially programs in Haiti.
 She has accompanied vulnerable communities and human rights workers in Haiti, Colombia, Palestine, Guatemala, the U.S.-Mexico border, and the former Soviet Union.
 She is the author of a book, Eyes from the Outside: Christian Mission in Zones of Violent Conflict, as well as several articles on Christian mission, and she is associate editor of the journal Missiology: An International Review.
 She holds a Master’s in International Affairs from Columbia University and a Doctor of Ministry degree, in cross-cultural ministry, from Catholic Theological Union.

 Bernard Nestor, Treasurer